Dodge Ram 8.0 Magnum V10 Engine Specs, Info, Reliability, Problems

 Zach is one of the founders of 8020 Media and a lead writer for DieselIQ.
 He’s been in the automotive industry for over a decade and has published more than 400 articles for DieselIQ, TuningPro, BMWTuning, & more.
 His blend of automotive knowledge, writing & research skills, and passion make him an excellent resource for fellow diesel owners.
 His expertise goes beyond writing and includes a deep knowledge of Cummins and Powerstroke engines, as well as nearly 10 years of DIY experience.
 Zach is also experienced with tuning and has a wealth of technical knowledge that he brings to every article he writes.

-The Magnum engine was a gas engine alternative to the 5.9 Cummins 12v and 24v which was an upgrade option for the three-quarter and full-ton Ram trucks.
-The V10 gasser actually produced more power and torque than the Cummins diesel engine.
-The Cummins however had better fuel economy and more low-end torque which made it better for towing.
+The Magnum V10 engine was a gas engine alternative to the 5.9 Cummins 12v and 24v which was an upgrade option for the three-quarter and full-ton Ram trucks.
+The engine actually produced more power and torque than the Cummins diesel engine.
+The Cummins, however, had better fuel economy and more low-end torque which made it better for towing.

 Engine | Dodge 8.0 Magnum V10 |